Nandaka/DanbooruDownloader/readme.txt

 - PasswordSalt: choujin-steiner--%PASSWORD%-- for danbooru.donmai.us.
 - UserName    : Your username.
 - Password    : Your password, in plain text.
-- UseAuth     : true/false.
-Use authentication/login.
+- LoginType   : Anonymous/UserPass/Cookie.
+If set to cookie, paste your full cookie information to UserName field.

 Filename Format